IsakLarsson/rock-paper-scissors/README.md

 # Rock Paper Scissors
 A simple application for playing rock-paper-scissors over HTTP

 Do you have a friend or colleague who you disagree with?
-This is the adult way of settling your differences, nothing else matters but the results of this game.
+Time to settle your differences like adults, nothing else matters but the results of this game.
 It's a game of **rock-paper-scissors**.
 Sudden death, one game determines the winner.

 ## The rules
 The rules are very simple, each player chooses one move: Rock, Paper or Scissors.